John J. Mack: Kohlberg Kravis Roberts

 In 2012, Mack joined Kohlberg Kravis Roberts as a senior advisor.
+Morgan Stanley has a history as an advisor on KKR deals that can be traced back to the $4.5 buyout for Safeway in 1986.
+Since then, the blue chip investment bank has long since advise KKR on numerous deal ever since.

 Rosneft

 In 2013 Mack joined Rosneft, the Russian, state-owned, oil company that has BP as an investor of approximately 20%.
 In 2014 he announced his departure, shortly after the CEO Igor Sechin had sanctions imposed upon him by the US.
 Different reasons were given for his departure; Mack said his contract had only been for a year, while Rosneft spokespeople said he had decided to leave for personal reasons.

-Insider trading accusations
+Insider Trading Accusations

 In 2006, Mack was accused by former SEC investigator Gary J. Aguirre of insider trading.
 On October 5, 2006, the SEC recommended no action be taken against Mack.
 In late November 2006, Mack and Pequot were notified that the investigation had been closed and no action would be taken against them.

 Compensation

 While CEO of Morgan Stanley in 2006, Mack earned a total compensation of $41,399,010, which included a base salary of $800,000, stocks granted of $36,179,923, and options granted of $4,019,934.

 In 2008, he earned a total compensation of $1,235,097, which included a base salary of $800,000 and other compensation of $435,097.
 He did not receive any cash, stock, or options.

 In 2014, Mack defended the high fees paid to CEOs, saying on Bloomberg Television that the discussion of compensation was healthy, but that CEOs earn the rates.